30 PROBLEMS SOLVED

 28. Social media management

 Social Media Management.
 Yes, we all use social media.
 You don’t have to look too far to find an article telling you how important social media marketing is.
 It seems like there are so many social media management companies out there, and they are all in business because all businesses need to have a presence in social media sites.
 If you have social media accounts, how do you manage them?
 Do you just send out tweets, status updates and comments and hope for the best?
 Do you actually know what is going on with your accounts?
 Now most social media sites provide statistics for your page, but I personally find that they don’t always give me the data that I require.
 We have already created spreadsheets to help manage your twitter account (available in our ‘Standard Solutions‘ section) and to help individuals get the most out of LinkedIn (below).
-We can even analyse your .csv downloads from your social media, take a look at a free download to do just that with your Twitter analytics (below).
-As social media is so important to businesses, whether you have someone doing it for you or you do it yourself, I can safely say that it is just a matter of time until we do some more social media related spreadsheets.
+We can even analyse your .csv downloads from your social media, take a look at our free download series of spreadsheets to analyse your social media platforms.
 What information do you wish to get from your social media marketing?